Kullback-Leibler aggregation and misspecified generalized linear models: Examples

-up the the normalizing constant $\log 2$ that appears to ensure that $\varphi(0)=1$.
-For the choice of $\varphi$ defined in~\eqref{EQ:phi_logit}, we have
+up to the normalizing constant $\log2$ that appears to ensure that $\varphi(0)=1$.
+For the choice of $\varphi$ defined in~(\ref{EQphilogit}), we have

-In boosting algorithms, the size of the dictionary $M$ is much larger than the sample size $n$ so that the results of Theorems~\ref{TH:linagE}--\ref{TH:linagP} are useless and it is necessary to constrain $\lambda$ to be in a ball $\Lambda_1(R)$ so that $H_\infty=R$.
+In boosting algorithms, the size of the dictionary $M$ is much larger than the sample size $n$ so that the results of Theorems~\ref{THlinagE} and~\ref{THlinagP} are useless and it is necessary to constrain $\lambda$ to be in the rescaled flat simplex $R\Lambda_1^+$ so that $H_\infty=R$.
 Given that for the Bernoulli distribution, we have $a=1, B^2=1/4$, the constants in the main theorems can be explicitly computed and in fact, they remain low.
-We can therefore apply Theorems~\ref{TH:cvxagE}--\ref{TH:cvxagP} to obtain the following corollary that gives oracle inequalities for the $\varphi$-risk $R_\varphi$, both in expectation and with high probability.
-We focus on the case where $M$ is (much) larger than $\sqrt n$ as it is usually the case in boosting.

-\begin{cor} Consider the boosting problem with a given dictionary of base classifiers and let $\varphi$ be the convex function defined in~\eqref{EQ:phi_logit}.
-Then, the maximum likelihood aggregate $\ff_{\hat \lambda_n}$ over $\Lambda_1(R)$ defined in~\eqref{EQ:MLE} satisfies
+We can therefore apply Theorems~\ref{THcvxagE} and~\ref{THcvxagP} to obtain the following corollary that gives oracle inequalities for the $\varphi$-risk $R_\varphi$, both in expectation and with high probability.
+We focus on the case where $M$ is (much) larger than $ n$ as it is usually the case in boosting. \begin{cor} Consider the boosting problem with a given dictionary of base classifiers and let $\varphi$ be the convex function defined in~(\ref{EQphilogit}).
+Then, the maximum likelihood aggregate $\hh_{\hat \lambda _n}$ over the rescaled flat simplex $R\Lambda_1^+$, $R>0$, defined in~(\ref{EQMLE}) satisfies

 Moreover, for any $\delta>0$, with probability $1-\delta$, it holds